 CDC guidelines do not require students in any region of the United States to quarantine.

-Residential housing will be standard, double occupancy in residence halls and apartments.
+Residential housing are standard, double occupancy in residence halls and apartments.

-Density will be reduced by having some quads converted to doubles, and some smaller
+Density is reduced by having some quads converted to doubles, and some smaller doubles